ShotgunZZ/General_Download_Renamer/PRD.md

 *   Renaming files *already existing* in the Downloads folder (only handles new downloads).
 *   Complex conditional logic in renaming patterns (e.g., different patterns based on file type or domain).
 *   Syncing settings across multiple devices (can use `chrome.storage.sync` later if desired, but start with `local`).
-*   Providing a browser action popup (can be added later).
 *   Direct integration with specific webmail clients (this is a *general* downloader, unlike the previous project concept).

 **7. Future Considerations (Post V1.0)**

 *   More advanced pattern options (regex replacements, substring extraction).
 *   Conditional rules (e.g., different patterns for different domains or file types).
-*   UI improvements (e.g., a popup for quick enable/disable, history of renamed files).
+*   UI improvements (e.g., history of renamed files).
 *   Option to choose timestamp format.
 *   Option to configure conflict resolution behavior (overwrite, skip, number).
 *   Syncing settings via `chrome.storage.sync`.
+*   Customizable appearance for the floating icon (size, color, position memory).